Search This Blog

 Tuesday, July 8, 2025

-DAY 5: Dingle Peninsula
+DAY 5: Southern section of the Dingle Peninsula

 Day 5 Dingle Peninsula

-Our first stop on the peninsula was about a 40 minute drive from Killarney (our home base) which made it a pretty easy day trip.
 We stopped at Inch Beach, Minard Castle, and a sheep farm before turning back and having dinner in Dingle.
 If you are interested in the full peninsula loop, check out this map from The Irish Road Trip and head to their page for the full loop details.

 Monday, July 7, 2025

-DAY 4: Blarney Castle and Kinsale
+DAY 4: A Day Trip to the Blarney Castle and Kinsale (with kids)

-I spent some time going back and forth if a visit to Blarney Castle would be worth it.
+I spent some time going back and forth, trying to decide if a visit to Blarney Castle would be worth it.
 By now dear reader, you probably have noticed that I don't love crowds and I tend to chose the path less traveled (and in the shoulder season).
-It's always a fine line when it comes to some of the more popular tourists attractions. popular places are usually popular for a reason but sometimes, they are just tourist traps famous for a silly gimmick or a few instagram worth photos.
+It's always a fine line when it comes to some of the more popular tourists attractions.
+Popular places are usually popular for a reason but sometimes, they are just tourist traps famous for a silly gimmick or a few instagram worthy photos.
 I did some research and decided that the consensus was this: the Blarney Stone (a very small part of the castle) is very skippable, the castle itself is beautiful, but its the garden and grounds that really make a trip to the Barney Castle worth it.
 I decided it was the perfect place to lets the kids explore, experience an Irish castle, and my mother in law was looking forward to kissing the Blarney Stone.

 We spent a few hours at the Blarney Castle and grounds and I whole heartedly agree with the reviews I read.
 The castle is lovely and worth visiting but the grounds and castle collectively make the fee and drive over worth it.
 The grounds are stunning and kid-friendly with a little playground, awesome walking trails, various gardens, a cafe and courtyard, caves to explore, and more.
 Because we visited during the week in the shoulder season, we were able to get through the castle rather quickly and my in-laws were able to kiss the Blarney stone with just a five minute wait.
 The day felt like it was out of a fairy tale, spending the morning with my kids wandering the iconic grounds.
 If you are wondering if it's worth visiting with kids my answer is yes.
 Head out early, avoid the weekends, try to travel in the shoulder season, and enjoy.